norm-ideal/pic_rotary_encoder/README.md

-# pic_rotational_encoder
+# pic_rotary_encoder

-Rotational Encoder Controller for PIC
+Rotary Encoder Controler for PIC

+But does someone need this assembly?